Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ## `distribute_z_tracking_falcon15ml`

 ### Objective
-Function that will distribute from 1 well (15mL falcon tube) to a list of wells tracking the height of the 15mL falcon tube to avoid the pipette getting wet
+A function that will distribute from 1 well (15mL falcon tube) to a list of wells tracking the height of the 15mL falcon tube to avoid the pipette getting wet

-This function does not track if there is enough volume to transfer to all the wells
+This function does not track if there is enough volume to transfer to all the wells.

 ### Tested systems